trek-view/basecamp/_posts/2022-07-29-historic-weather-data-lookup.md

 All the fields are described in the [Weather Stack documentation here](https://weatherstack.com/documentation).

-For Explorer, I cannot think of another weather measurement I would choose to add -- the data is very comprehensive!
+I cannot think of another weather measurement I would choose to add -- the data is very comprehensive!

 ### meteostat API